©Copyright 2008 Eric Wrobbel

-I’ve been most unkindly accused on occasion of being “stuck in the past.”
+As an artist, I’ve been most unkindly accused on occasion of being “stuck in the past.”
 This strange and unprovoked criticism mystified me for a long time.
-I realize now that these comments are a natural reaction from those who are adherents to, and heavily invested in, the cult of the new– those who believe that everything new is better than everything old.
-The reality for me is that I follow a middle path, embracing the new when superior, faithful to the old when unsurpassed.
+I realize now that these comments are a natural reaction from those who are adherents to, and heavily invested in, the cult of the new— those who believe that everything new is better than everything old.
+As for me, what I actually do is walk a middle path, eager to embrace the new when superior, satisfied to be faithful to the old when unsurpassed.
 What you see here will give comfort to my critics but who cares about them?

 What: Design